ieriii/spacy-annotator/README.md

 # spacy-annotator
-SpaCy annotator for named entity recognition (NER) using ipywidgets
+SpaCy annotator for Named Entity Recognition (NER) using ipywidgets.

+The annotator allows users to quickly assign custom labels to one or more entities in the text.
+The annotations adhere to SpaCy format and are ready to serve as input to Spacy NER model.
+No additional code required!

 ## Example code
 ```python